justinwatkinson/kms-encryption-python/README.md

 # Prerequisites:
 - Set up your Amazon environnment to already be ready for AWS API calls (e.g. add .aws directory or execute aws configure from CLI)
-- Set up an AWS Dynamo DB with a hash key:  env-variable-name (type is String)
+- Set up an AWS Dynamo DB table with a hash key:  env-variable-name (type is String)

 #Usage:
 ##Decrypt -